sjmiller8182/AttritionAnalysis/README.md

 ## Data

+More information is included in the [data README](https://github.com/sjmiller8182/AttritionAnalysis/tree/master/analysis/data).

 ### Analysis Data

 Three files were provided.
 The first is a complete set that will be used for modeling.
 The other two will be used by a independent party to verify model quality.